 Network programme "Actively Engaged City"

 Since 2015, the network programme "Engagierte Stadt" (Actively Engaged City) has been funding civic engagement and participation in 50 selected cities and municipalities in Germany.
-Funding covers civic engagement of individuals and also community partnerships with joint responsibilities that support civic engagement at a local level and create reliable structures for this.
-At the same time, new forms of strategic cooperation between civil society, politics, administration and industry, as equal partners, are being explored.
-The Ministry is jointly funding the programme together with the following foundations: Robert Bosch Stiftung, Körber-Stiftung, Bertelsmann Stiftung, Breuninger Stiftung and Joachim Herz Stiftung.
+The funding aims at fostering community partnerships with joint responsibilities which support civic engagement on a local level and create reliable structures for this.
+The programme enables exploring new forms of strategic cooperation between civil society, politics, administration and industry, as equal partners.
+The Ministry is currently funding the programme together with the following foundations: Körber-Stiftung, Bertelsmann Stiftung and Deutsche Stiftung für Engagement und Ehrenamt.
+The network is being supported by further regional and federal state partners.

 Federal programme "People support People"

 With the programme "Menschen stärken Menschen" (People support People), the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth supports civic engagement, initially only for refugees.
 Due to the positive experience with the programme for refugees, the programme concept has been extended to new target groups.
 In addition to refugees, the programme also seeks to reach those people who suffer a lack of perspective for the future and who are difficult to reach through other offers.
-The programme’s aim is to also integrate people from disadvantaging backgrounds into the community and give them the opportunity to participate more equally.
-When refugee numbers soared in 2015, the so-called "welcoming culture" in Germany became famous.
-With the programme "Menschen stärken Menschen", the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth seeks to strengthen this development and transform spontaneous engagement into long-term civic commitment.
-The programme’s aims are to broker mentoring relationships between refugees and people living in Germany and to win over mentors, host families and guardians for the group of unaccompanied refugee minors.
-In 2016, more than 25.000 mentoring relationships were formed.
-Since the start of the programme in 2016, more than 160.000 mentoring relationships have been established.
+The programme's aim is to also integrate people from disadvantaging backgrounds into the community and give them the opportunity to participate more equally.
+Since the start of the programme in 2016, almost 200.000 mentoring relationships have been established.

 Federal programme "Live Democracy!"